 Tea 'n' Tales 2020.
-A sneek peek at the exciting coming season.
+What was to be an exciting season.

 In the idyllic setting of the Enabling Garden, storyteller Donna McCraw

 captures the listeners with the power of story (July 20, 2018) See the featured guest tellers who would have delighed 100+ listerners at this summer's Tea 'N' Tales.

 Every Friday morning in the summer, there's excitement, anticipation and a buzz as people gather in the Enabling Garden in Riverside Park in Guelph at 10:30 in the morning.
 Some listeners arrive more than 30 minutes early to get their favourite spot, greet friends' arrival, or just luxuriate in the peaceful setting.

 This is the successful collaborative project between the Enabling Garden and GGS that was launched in 2007.

 (Photo captures Brian and Trevor planning Tea 'n' Tales 2018)

 Since then people have gathered in ever increasing numbers in the sublime setting of the Enabling Garden nestled along the Speed River to listen to stories.

 During the summer, on Friday mornings at 10:30, we have an one-hour program consisting of performances by local and invited tellers, some accompanied by music or puppets.
 Listeners bring their own chairs or sit on rocks and benches.